distribution/distribution/docs/spec/api.md

 }
 ```

 The specified `name` or `reference` are unknown to the registry and the delete was unable to proceed.
-Clients can assume the manifest was already deleted if this response is returned.
+Clients can assume the manifest or tag was already deleted if this response is returned.